 In the very heart of Dubrovnik, international teams will be formed of selected students and their supervisors.
 There they will be provided with the working space and the atmosphere needed to plan their future research projects and to set grounds for collaboration.
 Participants will also have the opportunity to get to know each other during social events, thus creating new bonds and joining a network of young researchers.

 This year’s jSchool theme is Decisions: The psychology of choice.
 For every jSchool, the theme is carefully selected by taking into account current psychological challenges and opportunities for exploring valuable research questions.
 Each research team will combine and expand their scientific knowledge and skills in order to successfully manage their projects during the programme.
 Each participant is therefore invited to explore and make a contribution to a selected field of psychology and by doing so, creating opportunities for further change in society.

-Applications for students to become one of the Junior Researchers for 2017-18 are now open.
-Deadline for applications is the 7th of April (23:59 CET).
+Applications for students to become one of the Junior Researchers for 2017-18 are closed.
+They will re-open in early 2018.

 Dr Kris Bevelander focuses her research activities on social decision-making processes in eating behavior and physical activity, and the development and use of technology for research and health-related purposes.
 She enjoys collaborating with (inter)national academics to exchange research ideas.

 Informed and forced: Parental decisions about mandatory childhood vaccination Supervisor: Dr Kaja Damnjanovic, University of Belgrade, Serbia